 The In-Prison Driving While Intoxicated Recovery Program uses a six-month multimodal curriculum with an aftercare component and treatment activities, to include group and individual therapy.
-In the summer of 2012, a gender-responsive program was implemented to meet the needs of females incarcerated for DWI offenses.
-This DWI Recovery Program uses a specialized curriculum and is a partnership between TDCJ, the Texas Department of State Health Services and a contracted vendor.
+This DWI Recovery Program uses a specialized, gender-specific curriculum and is a partnership between TDCJ, the Texas Department of State Health Services and a contracted vendor.